Thom Browne: Thom Browne

 Browne started his eponymous business with made-to-measure suits in 2001, with its first shop in New York's West Village.

 Thom Browne's breakthrough is considered to be his reimagining of the suit, shrinking the proportions and cutting the fit closer to the body, encapsulated by his signature grey suit.
 His preferred fabric is Super 120's wool twill in "medium gray".
 Every Thom Browne piece includes a red-white-and-blue striped grosgrain ribbon.

 Between 2001 and 2015, Browne produced his suits and runway looks with Rocco Ciccarelli.
 He introduced a limited ready-to-wear collection in 2003.
 In 2005, the brand held its first menswear runway show in New York City.

 In a move designed to appeal to younger customers, Thom Browne launched a men's capsule collection for fall 2012 called Thom Grey that was offered at a lower price than his signature line.
 Thom Grey was a one-year-only project and was subsequently discontinued.

 The brand's first external investor, Japan's Stripe International (formerly Cross), gave the company the capital it needed to recover from the 2008 financial crisis, before selling its stake on to Sandbridge Capital – a private equity firm whose advisors included Tommy Hilfiger, Domenico De Sole and Dominique de Villepin – in 2016.
 At that time, the business was believed to have annual sales of more than $60 million.

 Since 2010, Thom Browne has primarily shown his men's collections in Paris.
 After selling a women's wear capsule collection at Barneys New York for a couple of seasons in 2007 and 2008, the brand launched its women's wear line in 2011; by 2021, it comprised nearly half the company's revenue.

-In August 2018, Zegna purchased 85 percent of the brand for $500 million, which was seen as a bid by the century-old Italian company to court a younger demographic and reach new markets; two years later, it increased its share to 90 percent.
-Browne continues to hold the remaining ownership stake in the brand and has continued as its chief creative officer.
-Rodrigo Bazan remains the company's chief executive officer.
+In August 2018, Zegna purchased 85 percent of the brand for $500 million, which was seen as a bid by the century-old Italian company to court a younger demographic and reach new markets.
+Zegna increased its stake to 90 percent in 2021 and to 92 percent in 2024.
+Browne retains the remaining 8 percent and continues as the brand's chief creative officer.

 In 2023, Thom Browne debuted its first couture collection at Paris Fashion Week.

+In 2025, Rodrigo Bazan stepped down as chief executive officer and was succeeded by Sam Lobban.

 Browne has produced four films that accompanied his collections, including the spring 2007 short "The Septemberists" (in collaboration with Anthony Goicolea); a 10-minute black-and-white film starring skier Lindsey Vonn for his fall 2021 women's collection; and the 29-minute "Looking Forward to Tomorrow" depicting the loneliness of marathon training for his spring 2022 men's collection.